Memorial Sloan Kettering Cancer Center: Memorial Sloan Kettering Cancer Center (1980–present)

-In 1980, Memorial Hospital and the Sloan-Kettering Institute formally merged into a singular entity under the name Memorial Sloan Kettering Cancer Center.
+In 1980, Memorial Hospital and the Sloan-Kettering Institute formally merged into a singe entity under the name Memorial Sloan Kettering Cancer Center.

+In 1985, Karl Welte, Erich Platzer, Janice Gabrilove, Roland Mertelsmann and Malcolm Moore at the Memorial Sloan Kettering Cancer Center (MSK) purified human G-CSF.

+In 1986, the center patented the method of producing and using human G-CSF under the name "human hematopoietic pluripotent colony stimulating factor" (P-CSF).
+Also in 1986, Shigekazu Nagata's team and Lawrence Souza's team at Amgen cloned the G-CSF gene for production and its clinical use.

+In 1990 it entered an agreement with Amgen to receive royalties for the recombinant granulocyte colony-stimulating factor, the basis for neupogen and neulasta, earning the institute over $100 million.

-In 2000, former NIH director Harold Varmus became the director of MSK.
+In 2000, former NIH director Harold Varmus became director of MSK.
 During his tenure, he helped build new facilities, strengthened the bond between MSK's clinical and research arms, and fostered collaborations with other institutions, including Weill-Cornell Medical College and Rockefeller University.

-In 2006, MSK opened the Mortimer B. Zuckerman Research Center, a 23-story building which houses more than 100 laboratories.
+In 2006, MSK opened the Mortimer B. Zuckerman Research Center, a 23-story building that houses over 100 laboratories.
+In 2009 it opened the Evelyn H. Lauder Breast Center.

-In 2010, Craig B. Thompson, oncologist and researcher, was appointed MSK's president and CEO.
+In 2010, Craig B. Thompson, an oncologist and researcher, was appointed MSK's president and CEO.
 The following year, MSK was rated the third most successful nonprofit in terms of FDA-approved drugs and vaccines, behind the National Institutes of Health and the University of California system.
 In 2012, Thompson appointed José Baselga as physician-in-chief, who directed the clinical side of MSK.
 That same year, a collaboration with IBM's Watson was announced with the goal of developing new tools and resources to better tailor diagnostic and treatment recommendations for patients.
 The director of SKI, the research arm of MSK, Joan Massagué was appointed in 2013.
 Baselga resigned in September 2018 after information came out regarding millions of dollars he received from pharmaceutical companies without disclosing a financial conflict of interest.

+In 2015 it opened the Josie Robertson Surgery Center for outpatient surgeries, named in honor of the wife of philanthropist Julian Robertson.

 In 2017, the Food and Drug Administration approved an MSK-developed immunotherapy, CAR-T, for certain applications in leukemia and lymphoma.
 The FDA approved the first academic or commercial tumor identification test MSK-IMPACT in November 2018.

+In 2020 it opened The David H. Koch Center for Cancer Care as an outpatient facility.